matillda123/optimistix/benchmarks/README.md

 # Running benchmarks

-This folder contains a larger collection of tough problems.
-These are  useful to test performance of new solvers and new features, and to catch any regressions early.
+We're using [pytest-benchmark](https://pytest-benchmark.readthedocs.io/en/latest/) to assess performance.
 Benchmarks can be run with

 ```
 pytest benchmarks/ --cutest